-Often the same questions come up from couples wanting to get married so I have answered some of the common ones in this frequently asked wedding questions list.
-But it's by no means exhaustive, so please get in touch if you have other questions you'd like answers to!
+Often the same questions come up from couples wanting to get married so I have answered some of the common ones in this Wedding FAQ.
+But it’s by no means exhaustive, so please get in touch if you have other questions you’d like answers to!

 I can marry you anywhere in Australia, on any day, at any time.
 If you’re going for somewhere outdoors like a park or beach, check with the local council as there is often a booking process and fee to pay.
 And make sure you have a Plan B in case of rain, or heatwave.

 At least one of you must be 18.
 If one of you is between 16 and 18 you need legal permission.
 Under no circumstances can two people under the age of 18 marry.
 There’s no upper limit!